AGilsoul/My-Projects/PROJECT-DESCRIPTIONS.md

 Java:

   DataVisualization: In this project I created a binary search tree using Java rather than C++.
 I also coded a simple GUI that allows the user to select certain nodes on the tree, delete certain nodes, and insert new nodes.

+JavaScript:

+  ScoutingServer: This file contains code for a server taht I wrote in the file main.js.
+The purpose of this server is to receive data from an app that I created to assist in the scouting process of FRC competitions.
+The server receives data sent from devices using the app, and writes it to a CSV file to be used by another program that will interpret the data.